 Don’t Jump The Gun- Plant at the Right Time

-The middle of April Home Depot usually does their Spring Black Friday Event.
-Veggies and flowers are usually $2 or less for decent sized plants.
+In the middle of April, Home Depot usually does its Spring Black Friday Event.
+Veggies and flowers are usually $2 or less for decent-sized plants.
 The problem?
-Again in upstate New York, it’s still cold.
-Heck, we may even have snow.

 One year I took advantage of the sale and kept the plants in the garage.
-They needed a lot more attention though because the temperature in the garage is constantly changing.
+They needed a lot more attention, though, because the temperature in the garage is constantly changing.

 Be Patient – Plant Perennials

 Perennials are the way to go.
-It’s best to start a perennials garden somewhere.
+It’s best to start a perennial garden somewhere.
 Be sure to give your perennials enough space between each one for good plant health.
-When they have enough space to grow into beautiful healthy plants you are able to propagate new plants from your original.

-Each year I like to get one or two new perennials.
-And propagate from last years perennials to other gardens around the homestead.
-It’s cost effective and within a couple of years, you will have multiple gardens full of beautiful plants.
+Each year, I like to get one or two new perennials.
+And propagate from last year’s perennials to other gardens around the homestead.

 Arbor Day Cheap & Free Trees